neelsmith/heidelberg/talk.md

 | Main scholia (yellow)           | 3597 (45.3%)         | 45.0 (32.37%)           |
 | **Intermarginal scholia (red)** | **1219 (15.4%)**     | **65.0 (46.76%)**       |
 | Interior scholia (blue)         | 819 (10.3%)          | 28.0 (20.14%)           |

+---

+## One conclusion

+- there is a distinct distribution of content in each zone